Eric Tucker: Life and work

-His work came to public attention following his death in 2018, when he left behind a hoard of more than 400 paintings, and thousands of drawings, in his house in Warrington.
+His work came to public attention following his death in 2018, when he left behind a hoard of more than 500 paintings, and thousands of drawings, in his council house in Warrington.
 Visitors queued around the block to see a two-day exhibition at Tucker's house.
 Following this, a 2019 retrospective at Warrington Museum & Art Gallery, titled Eric Tucker: The Unseen Artist, attracted record numbers of visitors to the gallery.
-In July 2021 two London art galleries Connaught Brown and Alon Zakaim exhibited 40 oils and watercolours.
+In July 2021, two London art galleries – Connaught Brown and Alon Zakaim – exhibited 40 oil paintings and watercolours by him.

-Tucker was influenced by artists including Degas, Toulouse-Lautrec and Edward Burra.
+Tucker was influenced by artists including Edward Burra, Edgar Degas, and Henri de Toulouse-Lautrec.

-Critics have compared Tucker to Edward Burra, L. S. Lowry, James Ensor, Julian Trevelyan and Eric Ravilious.
+Critics have compared Tucker to Burra, Lowry, James Ensor, Julian Trevelyan, and Eric Ravilious.
 Art critic Ruth Millington described Tucker's work as a 'significant contribution to modern British art'.